artem-vovchenko01/linux-files/README.md

 * xmonad
 * git
 * zsh

+Also included:

 * my little scripts which I use in tiling window managers.
 These scripts are probably too tied to my own machines for being used by other people but check them out if interested.

-Also included:

-* scripts for automatic installation of these configs
+* scripts for automatic installation of these configs and Arch installation
 * symlinks to some of my directories (mainly, browser data and cache for convenience between reinstalls)
 * some wallpapers